Personal Immigration

 How Our Immigration Barristers Can Help

-Our immigration barristers regularly assist foreign nationals whose previous indefinite leave to enter or remain has now lapsed and who now wish to settle in the UK as Returning Residents.
+Our immigration barristers regularly assist foreign nationals whose previous indefinite leave to enter or remain has now lapsed and who now wish to settle in the UK on the basis of a Returning Resident visa.

 We pride ourselves on being approachable and proactive in understanding and meeting our clients’ needs.
 We are a highly driven team, dedicated to providing clear and reliable immigration advice to Returning Residents as part of a professional and friendly service.